tinitiate/mysql-sql/mysql-load-csv.md

 * **STEP 3.** Prepare the Load Data Statement from CSV file
 * We specify the CSV file and its folder, make sure to have the same name.
+* Run the following command in COMMAND PROMPT / Terminal, **DO NOT RUN IN SQL WORKBENCH**
 ```sql
 load data local infile 'E:/code/CODING_DataAnalyst/data.csv' into table csv_load_test
 fields terminated by ',' enclosed by "'" lines terminated by '\r\n'